plainionist/plainionist.github.io/_drafts/clean-arch.md

-## Next

-I feel there are more aspects to discuss, like:

 - Can I reference use cases from use cases?
 - What about testing?
 - How to relate Domain-Driven Design and Clean Architecture?
 - What about micro services?

-I will follow up on these questions in subsequent posts ...

 referencing use cases?